electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 .. todo:: add some general words about variation, reproducibility and parametrization

 In this lesson we explore the parameter space of neurons and synapses on the Spikey chip.

+However, in contrast to simulations with software, emulations on analog neuromorphic hardware is subject to fixed-pattern and temporal noise.
-Due to imperfections in the production process, parameters of neurons and synapses vary across the chip (fixed-pattern noise).
+On hardware, due to imperfections in the production process, parameters of neurons and synapses vary across the chip (fixed-pattern noise).
+Fixed-pattern noise is approximately constant over time and hence can be calibrated for.
-In contrast to these static variations, temporal noise causes different results in consecutive emulations of identical networks.
+In contrast, temporal noise causes different results in consecutive emulations of identical networks.

 First, we measure the dependency of the population firing rate on the leak conductance of neurons.
 The network comprises ``noNeurons`` neurons, of which each is stimulated by ``noInputs`` inputs randomly drawn from a shared pool of ``noStims`` spike sources.